-s.
-226 Part 13 - Inquiries (b) that the council, councillor, single authority or joint authority discontinue its, his or her action; (c) that the council, councillor, single authority or joint authority give reasons for its, his or her action; (d) that the council, councillor, single authority or joint authority take such other steps as the Minister thinks necessary.
-(3) In giving a direction to a council, councillor, single authority or joint authority, the Minister may require the council, councillor, single authority or joint authority to notify, within a specified period-

-- the steps the council, councillor, single (a) authority or joint authority has taken or proposes to take; or - the reasons why the council, councillor, (b) single authority or joint authority has not taken, or is not proposing to take, any steps.
+- (b) that the council, councillor, single authority or joint authority discontinue its, his or her action; - (c) that the council, councillor, single authority or joint authority give reasons for its, his or her action; - (d) that the council, councillor, single authority or joint authority take such other steps as the Minister thinks necessary. - (3) In giving a direction to a council, councillor, single authority or joint authority, the Minister may require the council, councillor, single authority or joint authority to notify, within a specified period- - (a) the steps the council, councillor, single authority or joint authority has taken or proposes to take; or - (b) the reasons why the council, councillor, single authority or joint authority has not taken, or is not proposing to take, any steps.